 Tessera is a provider of back-end technology for semiconductor

 manufacturing.
-The company's second quarter earnings exceeded the
+The company's fourth quarter earnings exceeded the

 Zacks Consensus Estimate.
 Management also provided an encouraging